ZJUHSY/cs284a_hw2_webpage/README.md

 ### Part4: Edge Flip
 #### 4-1 Briefly explain how you implemented the edge flip operation and describe any interesting implementation / debugging tricks you have used.
 Explanation of Implementation:
 The original example is as follow, before starting coding, we marked out each Halfedge, Vertex, Edge and Face in the figure according to the provided data structure.
-In the process of code implementation, we first start from E0, traverse the whole quadrilateral, and define the variable name according to the name marked in the figure.
+In the process of code implementation, we first start from e0, traverse the whole quadrilateral, and define the variable name according to the name marked in the figure.
 ![4-1-1](/pic/4-1-1.png)
+The essence of edge flip operation is to eliminate one diagonal edge and then add edge to another diagonal.
+Before implementation, we also draw the expected result figure as a reference, and then modify it through the setNeighbors() function according to the Halfedges shown in the figure, and then modify other properties.
 ![4-1-2](/pic/4-1-2.png)

 Debugging tricks: